cladam/cladam.github.io/_projects/tbdflow.md

 *Next steps:*
 1. Create a repository on your git provider (e.g. GitHub).
-2. Run the following command to link it: git remote add origin <your-repository-url>
+2. Run the following command to link it: git remote add origin `<your-repository-url>`
+3. Then run this command to push your initial commit: git push -u origin main

 #### Using tbdflow